check-spelling/plotly.py/contributing.md

   [contributed to Plotly.js](https://github.com/plotly/plotly.js) or to the `codegen` system in `packages/python/plotly/codegen`.
 Most of the codegen code concerns the generation of docstrings from the schema JSON in Plotly.js.
 Traces and
-  Layout classes have a direct correspondence with their Javascript counterpart.
+  Layout classes have a direct correspondence with their JavaScript counterpart.
 Higher-level methods that work on figures regardless of the current schema (e.g., `BaseFigure.for_each_trace`) are defined in `packages/python/plotly/plotly/basedatatypes.py`.
 Additional helper methods are defined there for the `Figure` object, such as
   `update_layout`, `add_trace`, etc.